stephenkiilu/starter-hugo-academic/content/Home/experience.md

     location: Montreal, Canada.
     date_start: '2022-09-01'
     date_end: '2023-04-01'
-    A mandate with the iSpace Foundation in Accra, Ghana
+    A mandate with the iSpace Foundation in Accra, Ghana.
     description: |2-
         Responsibilities include: